 One-a-Day...for the Heart: Job Description

-If we don’t know what our job responsibilities are, it’s likely we won’t perform them well.
-Job descriptions are essential in determining whether applicants are qualified to effectively carry out the duties of positions within a company.
+If we don’t know our job responsibilities, likely, we won’t perform them well.
+Job descriptions are essential in determining whether applicants are qualified to carry out the duties of positions within a company effectively.
 Knowing what is expected of us in the workplace is key to our success there; not knowing leads to confusion and failure.

 As Christians, our “workplace” is the unsaved world around us—the people we meet every day who may not know Jesus as their Savior.
-They may be in our family, our office, our neighborhood, our favorite bowling alley, the soccer field, our kids’ daycare, our mechanic’s garage, the market, and so on.
-The Lonely Hearts’ Club of Lost Souls without Jesus ebbs and flows all around us as we go about our day.
-If we don’t understand our job description as Christians, we may miss our Employer’s task list altogether, and fail to complete the job He is entrusting to us.
+They may be in our family, our office, our neighborhood, a favorite bowling alley, the soccer field, our kids’ daycare, the mechanic’s garage, the market, and so on.
+The Lonely Hearts’ Club of Lost Souls ebbs and flows all around us as we go about our day.
+If we don’t understand our job description as Christians, we may miss our Employer’s task list altogether and fail to complete the job He is entrusting to us.

 "Go into all the world and preach the Good News to everyone.”
 Those are the words of Jesus Christ in Mark 16:15 (NLT), and they are a primary duty in our job description.
-We are to always have a ready answer of the hope that is within us (1 Peter 3:15) for everyone the Lord brings into our life, regardless of the setting or circumstance.
-So a second duty in our job description is to be ready.
-Many times a member of the Lonely Hearts’ Club of Lost Souls comes to us at a very inopportune time, so get ready to be ready.
+We are to always have a ready answer of the hope within us (1 Peter 3:15) for everyone the Lord brings into our lives, regardless of the setting or circumstance.
+So the second duty in our job description is to be ready.
+A member of the Lonely Hearts’ Club of Lost Souls often comes to us at a very inopportune time, so get ready to be ready.

-At that inopportune moment, remember our Employer’s requirement to firstly love the Lord your God with all your heart, all your soul, all your mind, and all your strength, AND love your neighbor as yourself (Mark 12:30-31 NLT).
+At that inopportune moment, remember our Employer’s requirement to first love the Lord your God with all your heart, soul, mind, and strength, AND love your neighbor as yourself (Mark 12:30-31 NLT).
 To perform this task more easily, it helps to consider that Jesus died for this lost soul, loving him more than can be imagined.
-This needy soul has a purpose in the Kingdom of God that could be more vital than the Apostle Paul’s, for all you know!
+This needy soul has a purpose in the Kingdom of God that could be more vital than the Apostle Paul’s for all you know!

 Friends, we can DO this!
 You’re hired!